List of Empowered characters: Syndablokk

-Syndablokk is a posthuman male member of the Superhomeys superhero group.
-Syndablokk's pseudonym is as such due to his head and hands appearing to be cinderblocks.
-Despite this seeming physiological detriment, Syndablokk appears to be able to perform regular tasks that would normally require a certain degree of dexterousness of fingers, such as buckling his belt or putting on clothing.
-Additionally, like his colleague and fellow Superhomey, Protean, Syndablokk appears to have a full array of standard senses and is even able to communicate verbally, despite lacking all organs and structures that would normally facilitate this.
+Syndablokk is a posthuman member of the Superhomeys whose head and hands are made of cinderblock.
+Syndablokk appears to have a full array of standard senses and is even able to communicate verbally, despite lacking all organs and structures that would normally facilitate this.
 This may be due in part to Syndablokk's ability to communicate with concrete, masonry, and pavement in a manner similar to psychometry, as well as animate these materials in a manner similar to telekinesis.
-Despite having such a powerful and unique ability, he is rarely seen to use it because the effect of his powers tends to linger for a time after he has finished using it, and his powers inherently cause a large amount of collateral damage.